TheWolverine - The 2020-21 College Basketball Season Will Tip Off On Wednesday, Nov. 25

 According to Matt Norlander of CBS Sports, the 2020-21 college basketball season will begin on Wednesday, Nov.
 25, which is just two weeks later than when it was originally scheduled to begin.

 Nov.
-10 was the previous date the campaign was expected to tip off, with the Michigan Wolverines originally expected to host Georgia State that night.
+10 was the previous date the campaign was expected to tip off, with the Michigan Wolverines originally slated to host Georgia State that night.

 RELATED: Wolverines in the NBA: Duncan Robinson set for Conference Finals